 Organic Waste Diversion: Challenges and Opportunities – Wesley McGhee, Corporate Environmental Engineer, Campbell’s and Dan Moccia-Field, National Recycling Director, Northstar Recycling

-Chair: Katelyn Gonzalez, Idahoan Foods
+Chair: Katlyn Gonzalez, Idahoan Foods

 Co-Chair: Katie Jeziorski, Trinity Consultants